MADI-Project/MADI-Project/README.md

 ---

-# 1. Role of TinyML in the Project
+## TinyML in the Project
+**The emotional intelligence layer of this assistant depends entirely on Edge Impulse**, and it is the foundation of how the system behaves.

 A central component of this assistant is its ability to recognize the user’s emotional state directly on a low-power microcontroller.
 For this, a lightweight audio-based classifier was designed using a TinyML workflow and deployed on the Arduino Nano 33 BLE Sense.